mrciolino/wiki-backup/timeline.md

 -
 -
 - [The Ithilid War](/Events/ithilid-war)
 - Overcoming the strongest opponents and obstacles, the Low Bar Brawlers usher in a new age of godlike beings taking control on Mardun.
+The Age of Mortals ends and the Age of Ascended begins.
 - Spoops spends the next 1000 years fulfilling his promises to Mortis Lux and the Council of Gods.
 ---